agodwinp/R-snippets/README.md

 - This is a small piece of code that is very useful when working with temporal data.
 - Using 'rbind', you can append data into 1 dataframe.

+#### correlation_plot.R
+- This code filters a dataframe into its necessary column, then it calculates a pearson R correlation matrix.
+Finally it plots a correlation plot.
+- I have added some aesthetic additions that I like to use to make the plot clear, as well as the option to be able to choose a colour palette.

+## Usage

 To use this code, either copy and paste the code from the file, or download the `read_csv.R` file locally and use the R code within your own notebooks or scripts.

 ## Authors